 At the time of referral, Dylan was living with his mum, grandma and two younger sisters.
-He had had a close relationship with his dad, until dad was sent to prison.
-This event had a serious impact on Dylan and his behaviour consequently deteriorated.
+He had a close relationship with his dad, until he was sent to prison.
+This had a serious impact on Dylan and his behaviour consequently deteriorated.

-At the start of the mentoring, Dylan and Nick played a lot of football in the park, visited different football stadiums and went to see a match.
+At the start of the mentoring, Dylan and Nick played a lot of football oriented activities.
+In particular they played games in the park, visited different stadiums and also went to see a match.

 By the end of the mentoring year, Dylan became much more confident speaking to other people and expressing himself.

 He matured a lot and was more independent, often taking the lead travelling on public transport.

 Nick helped Dylan learn to control his temper.
 As a result, he stopped getting into fights at playtime and was allowed back in to class full-time at school.

 Much to his delight, he was also allowed to join the school football team again.